omirobarcelo/test-adfoodio/README.md

 # The Adludio Restaurant Concept!

 Greetings!
 As a potential new-hire we want to put you in charge of your very own restaurant.
 What will you be serving?
-We don't know, as long as it's tasty (and completely digital).
+We don't mind, as long as it's tasty (and completely digital).

 ## The Challenge
 Your challenge is to build a Full Stack Web app that lets the user order food and drinks from a menu (of your choice), and notifies them when it's 'ready' for pickup.

 ### How it behaves:

-- The menu must have two sections, foods and drinks.
-At least three items in each.
+- The menu must have two sections, **foods** and **drinks**.
+At least three items in each, priced differently.

-- When the user selects at least one from each section a 10% discount will be applied as a “meal deal”
+- When the user selects at least one from each section a 10% discount will be applied as a “meal deal”.

-- The app must store the menu, order and any stateful information in a database (MySQL)
+- The app must store the menu, order and any stateful information in a database (MySQL).

 - The app must notify the user when the food is ready for pickup (My recommendation is that you set a wait/timeout to simulate  the "chef").

 - The app must use styling (even if it's not pretty).
-We recommend [Material UI](https://material-ui.com).
+Extra points for [Material UI](https://material-ui.com).

-- The app must 'remember' the user, their order and its status in a session that that persists between refreshes.
+- When browser's refreshed, the session must remain intact - the user and order details persist.

 - The app must have _some_ tests (only enough so we understand how you approach testing)

-- The app must be properly typed
+- The app must use Typescript, extra points if properly typed.

 ### The technology